fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/README.md

 * Summarize the results with a written report

-[//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"

 ## Rubric Points
 ###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
 ###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/fangyan93/Self_Driving_Car_Traffic_Sign_Classifier/blob/master/Traffic_Sign_Classifier_1.ipynb)

 ###Data Set Summary & Exploration

 ####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic
+signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 4410
-* The size of test set is ?
+* The size of test set is 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is [32, 32, 3]
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43 More detailed visualization and summary of dataset can be viewed in project code above.

 ####2.
 Include an exploratory visualization of the dataset.